 The technique involves using a brief semi-structured interview, framed around a question, to

-Seeking asylum, You were new in my country.
+You were new in my country.
 Your lawyer brought you to see me.
 In his suit, he was flustered.
 He spoke to you in your language and motioned to me.
 There, he seemed to say, she is a woman.
 You can talk to her.
 I made tea.

 The three of us sat in donated chairs at a child size table.
 He did the talking.
 He told me the story of your day in court.
 How you cried and could not answer the questions: “What happened when you were interrogated for the second time?”
 You could not say.
 Listening on your little chair, you looked down at your hands.
-You curled into yourself and disappeared.
-Your lawyer
+You curled

 With this webinar, the NCB Project began a series: Group Treatment with Survivors of Torture.